openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Auto-select scene
 """""""""""""""""

-Clicking on the :icon:`fas fa-magic` tab will open the auto-selection panel.
+Selecting the :icon:`fas fa-magic` tab will open the **Auto-selection** panel.

 Move the sliders to select the minimum and the maximum number of scenes SEPAL should select in a tile.
-Then, click on the :guilabel:`Validate` button to apply the auto-select method.
+Then, select the :guilabel:`Validate` button to apply the auto-select method.

 SEPAL will use the priority defined in the :guilabel:`SCN` tab to order the scene and collect the optimal number for your request.

 .. note::